SEARCH

 DIY Garden Art

-My garden chandelier was one of the first garden art projects I made for my garden, and it’s still one of my favorites.
-Using a recycled metal kitchen colander, some thrifted lamp parts, marbles, and glass gems, it’s a unique trash to treasure chandelier.
+My garden chandelier was one of the first garden art projects I made and it’s still one of my favorites.
+Using a recycled metal kitchen colander, some thrifted lamp parts including crystals, marbles, and glass gems, it’s that perfect combination of familiar yet elegant.

-This is a do-it-yourself chandelier but there is no electrical wiring involved.
-It’s simply a pretty garden decor item that looks lovely as it sparkles year round with the sunlight shining through.
+It’s called a chandelier but there is no electrical wiring involved.
+It’s simply a pretty garden décor item that looks lovely as it sparkles year-round with the sunlight shining through.
 I particularly like how it adds some vibrancy to the snowy winter garden.

 I’ve listed complete instructions and ideas for finding materials below.
 Depending on your local resources and if you get lucky finding recycled lamp crystals, you should be able to make one for about $20.